gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     - [ ] Declaration of an instance variable of class Object.

     We have to explicitly initialize local variables otherwise they remain uninitialized and it will be a compile time error if such variables are accessed without getting initialized first.
     Instance variables and static variables receive a default value if not explicitly initialized.
-All primitive types get a defaults value equivalent to 0, that is, int to 0 and float to 0.0f and so on and boolean to false.
+All primitive types get a default value equivalent to 0, that is, int to 0 and float to 0.0f and so on and boolean to false.
     The type/class of a variable does not affect whether a variable is initialized or not.

     ---